Mlaiel/iacherie/mobile/store_assets/android/metadata/play_store_description.md

-# Ainflue - Professional Content Creation Platform
+# IA Chérie - Professional Content Creation Platform

 ## Google Play Store Description

-Transform your content creation with Ainflue, the revolutionary Android app that combines AI-powered protection, multi-platform distribution, and professional-grade tools for content creators, influencers, and digital entrepreneurs.
+Transform your content creation with IA Chérie, the revolutionary Android app that combines AI-powered protection, multi-platform distribution, and professional-grade tools for content creators, influencers, and digital entrepreneurs.

 ## 🎯 **What You Get**